 - Darra Adam Khel.
 It's not celebratory, it's just product testing.

 - According to Dave Barry Hits Below the Beltway, this is a traditional way to celebrate festive occasions in Miami:

 On New Year's Eve, parts of Miami sound like a war zone, only louder.
 Unfortunately, the law of gravity—one of the few laws observed in Miami on New Year's Eve—causes many of the bullets to come back down, which is why police and firefighters do not venture into these areas until the rain of lead is over.

 - Common in most other US cities too.

-- In his book Lord of Misrule Christopher Lee mentions his squadron doing this to celebrate the surrender of the Germans in North Africa, including Spitfires firing their machine guns into the hills, while they were still on the ground.
+- In his book Lord of Misrule Christopher Lee mentions his squadron doing this to celebrate the surrender of the Germans in North Africa, including Spitfires firing their machine guns into the hills, while they were still parked on the ground.

 - Real Life militaries sometimes train to use their machine guns this way.
 It's far more fun shooting that way, as well as quite effective for extending the weapon's range somewhat and partially negating whatever cover the enemy is behind, but the gunnery instructors get annoyed when you do it all the time.

 - This used to be such a problem in Puerto Rico during New Year's Eve celebrations that a specific anti-shot ad campaign had to be put in place.
 Thankfully it succeeded.

 - Averted with CIWS defense systems in Iraq - the automatic anti-mortar systems use self-destructing ammunition to reduce collateral damage.

 - This was seen all over the place in the Libyan capital of Tripoli when the rebels took it over.
 It was eventually banned by the interim government because people kept dying from the falling bullets.

 - A child was injured in Florida by 2013 celebratory gunfire.